 The following diagrams show the results for a range of conditions from experiment P800-3 as rate-distortion curves.
 The first two diagrams only show results for clean channel conditions, i.e. conditions c09 – c16 for EVS conditions and c24 – c29 for IVAS conditions.
 The second two diagrams show results for conditions with 5% simulated frame loss, i.e. conditions c17 – c24 for EVS conditions and c30 – c34 for IVAS conditions.

-Figure 3: P.800-3 (stereo, mixed & music) rate distortion curves for clean and impaired channel conditions
+Figure 9.2-3: P800-3 (stereo, mixed & music) rate distortion curves for clean and impaired channel conditions

 9.2.5 Selection Experiment BS1534-1a (Stereo, Generic Audio, 48 and 64 kbps, Headphone Presentation)

 Selection Experiment BS1534-1a evaluates IVAS for Stereo generic audio at 48 and 64 kbps using headphone presentation.
-See IVAS-8a, Annex F.1 for details.
+See Annex C.10 for details.

 The averaged results per condition for experiment BS1534-1a are depicted in the following figures.
 The three figures show the individual results for the two labs and the results for a joint evaluation, respectively.
 The conditions are shown grouped by Hidden Reference (c01), LP 7k anchor (c02), EVS conditions with increasing bitrate (c03 – c05) and IVAS conditions with increasing bitrate (c06 – c07).